How To Avoid Claims and Save Money With a Fall Home Maintenance Checklist

 Completing a fall home maintenance checklist annually helps protect your property and keeps your home warm in the cooler months.
 A well-maintained fireplace discourages accidental fires and functioning security devices can deter vandalism and burglaries.
 Completing this checklist can also prevent insurance claim denials due to poor upkeep or neglect, which are not covered by homeowners insurance.

-From cleaning your gutters to inspecting your fireplace, this fall checklist can keep your home well-maintained and prepared for the fall and winter weather.
+From cleaning your gutters to inspecting your fireplace, these fall home maintenance tips can keep your home well-maintained and prepared for the fall and winter weather.

 1. Clean or Replace Gutters

 The National Park Service recommends monthly inspections of your gutters and cleanings every late spring and late fall.
 Dirty gutters can cause clogs, causing water to overflow into the surrounding terrain.
 If those overflows occur next to your home’s structure, the moisture can seep into your home’s foundation or basements and cause damage.

 If you’re climbing onto your roof to clean the gutters instead of hiring a professional, wear non-slip shoes and practice ladder safety.
 Also, bring gloves to protect your hands from sharp debris and harmful bacteria.

 If your gutters have been around for a while, they may be due for replacement.
 In general, you’ll want to replace your gutters after 20 years — earlier if they were not maintained properly or if they show extensive wear and tear.